AwalaApp/specs/rs000-core.md

 A RAMF message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).

+The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).

-Its payload MUST be encrypted with Gateway B's certificate and its plaintext MUST contains the following information:
+Its payload plaintext MUST contains the following information:

 - The (issuing endpoint address, certificate serial number) tuple for each _Parcel Delivery Deauthorization_ issued by Gateway A's endpoints.
 - Binding-level constraints to authenticate the relayer, like expecting a specific _Distinguished Name_ in its client-side TLS certificate.